SEN Information Report

 How will The Meadows School identify and assess my son/daughter’s special needs?

 Young people are admitted to The Meadows School following consideration of all multi-agency evidence.
 On admission the LA will provide a copy of all assessments previously undertaken with the young person from the relevant agencies.

 On entry the school will undertake an assessment of each young person’s educational needs.
 This will take place in conjunction with the relevant professionals from other agencies.
 In order to undertake this assessment the school will use the schools own curriculum documentation and assessment tool.

 Following the assessment an Educational and Health Care Plan (EHCP) will be written and forwarded to the LA.
 This will be shared with the families through the school’s annual reporting process.

 How does The Meadows School evaluate the effectiveness of our provision?

 We have robust procedures for self-evaluation and monitoring of our work.
-Members of the Senior Leadership team monitor all teachers on a termly basis.
-In addition, the school is supported and challenged by the LA School improvement partner.
+Members of the Senior Leadership Team monitor all teachers on a termly basis.
+In addition, the school is supported and challenged by the Local Authority School Improvement Partner.

 How does our school meet the needs of the young people?

 Following the assessment the school will be able to place the young person on the relevant level of the school curriculum.